linrunner/tlp-doc/support/troubleshooting.rst

 a time!

 As soon as the problem disappears, you have identified the causing USB device and are finished.
-Otherwise an causing device cannot be found – proceed to the next section.
+If no causing device could be found – proceed to the next section.

 .. _tsg-kernel: